M-arcus/cloudron-docs/docs/documentation/server.md

 ```

 * Edit `/home/yellowtent/platformdata/INFRA_VERSION` and change the minor version in the "version" field.
-  For example, if it is 48.3.0, change it to 48.2.0.
+  For example, if it is 48.5.0, change it to 48.4.0.
 This makes Cloudron code re-pull all the docker images
   in the new storage format.

+!!! warning "Changing the version field"
-**NOTE:** Please be very careful when making the above change.
+    Please be very careful when changing the version field.
 Do not change the major version field since it will try
     to restore from a backup and will lose data since your last backup.

 ```
 systemctl daemon-reload